UHERO/tgr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 This package interfaces with the API provided by Title Guaranty.
 It returns a list of transaction records.
 Contact wood2@hawaii.edu for the API Key and Username.
-The API is only accessible from while on the UH network or the UH VPN.
+The API is only accessible from the UH network or the UH VPN.

 ### TG Resources
 Docs: https://dataservices.tghawaii.com/swagger/index.html